What is High, Medium, and Low Voltage? NEC Definitions

 - Identify the Nominal Voltage Rating: Find the voltage value specified by the manufacturer.
 This is the intended operating voltage for the equipment.

-- Measure and Verify Source Voltage: Using a properly rated multimeter, measure the voltage of the circuit that will supply the equipment.
+- Measure and Verify Source Voltage: Using a properly rated meter and personal protective equipment, measure the voltage of the circuit that will supply the equipment.

 - Compare Nameplate to Source: Ensure the measured source voltage is within the tolerance range specified for the equipment’s nominal voltage rating.
 A mismatch can lead to equipment failure or a hazardous condition.

-- Consult NEC Tables: Use the verified voltage to consult the appropriate NEC tables for conductor sizing, overcurrent protection, and other installation requirements.
+- Consult the NEC: Use the verified voltage to consult the appropriate NEC articles and tables for conductor sizing, overcurrent protection, enclosure selection, and other installation requirements.

 Safety Implications: The Role of a Qualified Electrical Worker and NFPA 70E